notxcain/akka-persistence-cassandra/README.md

 Those versions are compatible with Cassandra 3.0.0 or higher, and it is also compatible with Cassandra 2.1.6 or higher (versions < 2.1.6 have a static column bug) if you configure `cassandra-journal.cassandra-2x-compat=on` in your `application.conf`.
 With Cassandra 2.x compatibility some features will not be enabled, e.g. `eventsByTag`.

+### jnr-posix

+The transitive dependency from `cassandra-driver-core` to [jnr-posix](https://github.com/jnr/jnr-posix) (3.0.27) has been excluded to avoid GPL/LGPL licensing.
+It is also licensed as Eclipse Public License version 1.0, but we prefer to exclude it.

+The purpose of jnr-posix in cassandra-driver-core is to generate higher granularity timestamps and it's optional, see https://groups.google.com/a/lists.datastax.com/forum/#!topic/java-driver-user/ONpgXJyqTu0

+You can add the dependency to `"com.github.jnr" % "jnr-posix" % "3.0.27"` to your build to take advantage of it.

 Journal plugin
 --------------